-(3) Based solely on a Schedule 13G filing on February 8, 2012.
-Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 59,580 shares or 0.1% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
+(3) Based solely on a Schedule 13G filing on February 11, 2013, except for Percent of Common Stock Outstanding.
+Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 59,983 shares or 0.1% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
 VFTC directs the voting of these shares.